algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Functional-Specifications.md

 This function will really be an informative one, it has the role of informing the user of the status of the signage in real time.

-At the end of the project, the user needs to be able to do 3 things: <br>
-* The monitoring of the signage is probably the main point of this project.
-The user of the application needs to know how the signage is going on: if it is on/off, since when it is on/off, the heat of the signage to prevent over-heating, be warned in case of breakdown...
+## 6. Remote control of the signage:

-* The remote control of the sign is the second parameter to consider in this project.
-The user has to be able to control the signage remotely, switching it on/off, change manually the dim of the signage.
+The remote control of the signage is the second parameter to consider during this project. <br>

+The user will be able to manage the signage via an application.
+He should be able to switch the signage on or off and change its dim manually as he would do for a smartphone.

+This will be the interactive feature between the signage and the user.

+## 7. Consumption reduction and compliance with environmental laws:

+As we all now, nowadays global warming is in everyone's mind and a large number of constraints are imposed on companies to avoid the various pollutions. <br>
+In the case of signages it is light pollution and electricity consumption that are targeted by the different laws.

+To help SignAll in this field, we will add an intelligent feature to replace the human action.
+The signage will automatically turn on and off depending on the hour choose by the user (probably in function of environmental laws). <br>
-* The last option is related to the environmental laws and consumption reduction, the signage will automatically switch on/off at a defined hour and the intensity will change depending on the ambient lightning.
+There will also be a feature to automatically adapt the dim of the signage depending on the ambient brightness

+## 8. The hardware:

+The hardware that has been entrusted to us is a *LoRa-E5 dev board* that uses the LoRaWAN protocol.
+LoRaWAN protocol is a radio communication protocol, used in low energy networks.
+We were also given a *XY-MOS Power Mosfet Module* used to command the current given to the leds and a *current sensor ACS712* to percieve the current passing by the leds.